matplotlib/matplotlib/doc/users/interactive.rst

-When working with data it is often invaluable to be able to interact with your plots In many cases the built in pan/zoom and mouse-location tools are sufficient, but you can also use the Matplotlib event system to build a customized data exploration tools.
+When working with data it is often invaluable to be able to interact with your plots.
+In many cases the built in pan/zoom and mouse-location tools are sufficient, but you can also use the Matplotlib event system to build customized data exploration tools.

 Matplotlib ships with :ref:`backends <what-is-a-backend>` binding to several GUI toolkits (Qt, Tk, Wx, Gtk, OSX, js) and third party packages provide bindings to `kivy
 <https://github.com/kivy-garden/garden.matplotlib>`__ and `Jupyter Lab
 <https://github.com/matplotlib/ipympl>`__.
 For the figures to be
-"live" the GUI event loop will need to be integrated with your prompt, the simplest way is to use IPython (see :ref:`below <ipython-pylab>`).
+"live" the GUI event loop will need to be integrated with your prompt.
+The simplest way is to use IPython (see :ref:`below <ipython-pylab>`).

 The `.pyplot` module provides two functions for creating Figures that,